Biography

 Contributor

-- Foreign Policy Analysis and International Security: lectures on African Foreign Policies (IR1006)
+- Foreign Policy and Diplomacy in Global Politics (IR1006): lectures on African Foreign Policies (Nigeria and Rwanda)

 Research areas

-His other major research interest is rebel group fragmentation.
-Dr Tamm's International Studies Quarterly article develops a theory that explains how state sponsors foster either cohesion, fragmentation, or internal coups.
+Dr Tamm's other major research interest is rebel group fragmentation.
+His International Studies Quarterly article develops a theory that explains how state sponsors foster either cohesion, fragmentation, or internal coups.
 It illustrates the theory with case studies of Sudanese and Lebanese insurgent groups.
-His forthcoming Journal of Strategic Studies article elaborates on this theory and dissects how external troop support affected rebel fragmentation in the Second Congo War.
-While these articles primarily ask why some groups split whereas others remain cohesive, his project on ?Varieties of Insurgent Fragmentation? examines how groups split.
+His Journal of Strategic Studies article elaborates on this theory and dissects how external troop support affected rebel fragmentation in the Second Congo War.
+While these articles primarily ask why some groups split whereas others remain cohesive, his project on “Varieties of Insurgent Fragmentation” examines how groups split.
 The project received funding from the Carnegie Trust.

 Selected publications